Special Needs Provision

 Our SEN information report has been produced with parents, carers, governors and members of staff.

 We hope that the following 15 questions and answers help you understand what Greenway school offers for children with Special Educational Needs.
+(This report is reviewed annually and the next review date is September 2023)

 1. How does the school know if children/young people need extra help?